-Localization testing is designed to ensure that the localized version of your game is as flawless as your product in the source language and that the feel of the game is as if it had been developed in the language of the target market.
+Localization testing is designed to ensure that the localized version of your game is as flawless as the source-language version of the product, and that the feel of the game is as if it had been developed in the language of the target market.
 Regardless of how good the translation you implement is, there should always be a testing process before releasing the localized version to verify that the text that was translated out of context and in a different format is also correct once it has been implemented.
 Key factors that need to be tested are:

-- Character voices are in sync with game sequences and subtitles.
-Some languages use more words than others to convey the same message and with a medium as creative as games there is a lot of room for variation.
+- That character voices are in sync with game sequences and subtitles.
+Some languages use more words than others to convey the same message, and with a medium as creative as games there is a lot of room for variation.
 Therefore, it can happen that voice-over files are too long, out of sync or don’t match the subtitles that are displayed.

 Localization compliance testing ensures that your title complies with the requirements of different platform holders and manufacturers regarding terminology, the content of the messages displayed and the format.
 While there are some areas that are similar to functional compliance testing, the focus here is more on the language aspect and less on the functionality of the game.

-MoGi Group can assist with your game localization testing needs in 40+ languages, offering centralized control and test environment flexibility.
+MoGi Group can assist with your game localization testing needs in 40+ languages, offering centralized control and a flexible test environment.

 Contact MoGi Group today to speak with a localization testing expert about your project.